ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 - [Download or clone](#a-download-ez-platform)
 - [Create a project with Composer](#b-create-project-with-composer)

+!!! enterprise "Authentication tokens for eZ Enterprise"

+    When installing eZ Enterprise, you need to [set up authentication tokens](install_ez_enterprise.md#setting-up-authentication-tokens-for-ez-enterprise) for use with Composer.

 ### A. Download eZ Platform

 You can download eZ Platform from two sources: